 Sometimes plaque begins to build up on the walls of the arteries supplying blood and oxygen to the head and neck.

-This causes these carotid arteries to narrow and restrict the flow of blood.
+The build up of plaque can cause the carotid arteries to narrow and restrict the flow of blood.

 For some patients, medication, diet and lifestyle changes may be prescribed to treat this narrowing.
 For others surgical removal of the plaque called carotid endarterectomy may be required.